 Funds generally are sold by prospectus only.
 The prospectus contains important information about the specific fund being offered and should be reviewed carefully before investing.
-Although paid by a fund company (or its distributor or other affiliated person), any compensation set forth above that we receive from funds generally is derived, directly or indirectly, from fees that the investors pays to the fund.
-The amount of compensation received will vary depending on our arrangement with the applicable fund company.
+Although paid by a fund company (or its distributor or other affiliated person), any compensation set forth above that we receive from funds is derived, directly or indirectly, from fees that investors pay to the fund.
+The amount of compensation received will vary depending on Stifel's arrangement with the applicable fund.
 Each fund's prospectus typically describes the amount of compensation to be paid for specified services provided to its shareholders.
-If such payments are received in connection with shares held in Advisory accounts, the fund companies will continue to pay us for the duration of the Advisory Agreements and, in some circumstances, may extend payments beyond the termination of the agreements if Clients continue to hold fund shares through brokerage accounts held at Stifel.
-A listing of the types and ranges of compensation that we receive from various fund companies is available at under the Important Disclosures section of www.stifel.com.
+If such payments are received in connection with shares held in Advisory accounts, the Fund companies will continue to pay us for such shares for the duration of the Advisory arrangement and, in some circumstances, may extend payments beyond the termination of the agreements if Clients continue to hold fund shares through brokerage accounts held at Stifel.
+A listing of the types and ranges of compensation that we receive from various fund companies is available under the Important Disclosures section of www.stifel.com.
 We highly encourage all Clients to review this information carefully.
-To the extent we do receive additional compensation discussed above from funds (including, for example, 12b-1 Fees) relating to an Advisory account, we generally will rebate any such additional compensation received to retirement accounts, but only the extent the compensation is attributable to the period after the effective date of the Advisory arrangement for the account.
-Furthermore, we reserve the right to offset from the rebated amount, the value of our actual costs to provide the services to such retirement accounts for which we are being paid by the applicable fund).
+To the extent our firm or Stifel receive additional compensation discussed above from funds (including, for example, 12b-1 fees), relating to an Advisory account, Stifel generally will rebate any such additional compensation received to retirement accounts, but only the extent the compensation is attributable to the period after the effective date of the Advisory arrangement for the account.
+Furthermore, we (and Stifel) reserve the right to offset from the rebated amount, the value of Stifel's actual costs to provide the services to such retirement accounts for which Stifel are being paid by the applicable fund.